 8. Assessment and Audit related to Government-Owned Property

-In the event that a cognizant agency, such as the Office of Naval Research, contacts the University regarding an audit of Government–owned Property, OGCSR will act as the primary interface with the agency.
+In the event that a cognizant agency, such as the Office of Naval Research, contacts the University regarding an audit of Government–owned Property, Research Office will act as the primary interface with the agency.
 The PMO will participate and provide support.

 9. Contract Property Closeout

-OGCSR shall review each contract that is in the closeout process to identify Property accountable to it and reconcile the list with the Fixed Asset system records.
-A final Property report shall be prepared by OGCSR according to the contract guidelines and submitted to the appropriate agency.
+Research Office shall review each contract that is in the closeout process to identify Property accountable to it and reconcile the list with the Fixed Asset system records.
+A final Property report shall be prepared by Research Office according to the contract guidelines and submitted to the appropriate agency.
 As part of the final Property report, direction for disposition of Government-Owned Property should be requested -- including, if in the best interest of the University, transfer of title to the University.

 10. Financial Accounting -- Depreciation and Use Charges